DPOAdmin/Roblox-Audio-Fetcher-Downloader/website/readme.md

 1. Clone or download this repository.

+2. Upload the files to a web hosting service that supports PHP (e.g., InfinityFree, 000WebHost, etc.).

-2. Open the `index.html` file in a web browser.
+3. Access the uploaded `index.html` file using a web browser.

-3. Enter the target Place ID and Asset ID in the input fields.
+4. Enter the target Place ID and Asset ID in the input fields.

-4. Click the "Fetch Audio" button.
+5. Click the "Fetch Audio" button.

-5. The audio player will display the audio content if found.
+6. The audio player will display the audio content if found.

 ## How It Works